 The climate emergency affects everyone.
 It threatens our world and our future.
-Turning climate change around can only be accomplished though broad-based coalitions that cross all lines of division including: racism, classism, sexism, anti-semitism, Islamophobia, ageism, LGBQT oppression.
+Turning climate change around can only be accomplished though broad-based coalitions that cross all lines of division including: racism, classism, sexism, Anti-semitism, Islamophobia, ageism, LGBTQ+ oppression.
 Jews can and need to be an integral part of this coalition.

 The origins of the Jewish people are inextricably connected to the natural world, including a commitment to ethical relationships with the land, animals, and all peoples.
 However, in the different lands and time periods in which Jews have lived, we have been targets of genocide, prohibited from owning land, and exiled from our countries.
 As part of the climate justice movement, Jews can reclaim our relationship to land in cooperation with all the world’s peoples.

 As a people now spread over all of the earth, Jews are of all races and ethnicities.
 Jews are Mizrahi, Sephardi, Ashkenazi; we are religious and secular.
-Jews are white, people of color and indigenous, young and old, of all class backgrounds.
+Jews are white, Global Majority1 and Indigenous , young and old, of all class backgrounds.
 Jews are a people of broad diversity who have survived genocide and exile and carry intergenerational trauma.
 Jews can heal from this trauma and build greater unity amongst our own people.
-As we build unity, we will be better able to support and follow the leadership of frontline communities, including poor people, people of color, indigenous and tribal peoples within the climate justice movement.
+As we build unity, we will be better able to support and follow the leadership of frontline communities, including poor people, Global Majority, Indigenous and tribal peoples within the climate justice movement.

 In many progressive movements, issues around Israel have become divisive.
 Criticism of the policies of the Israeli government towards the Palestinian people is not anti-Semitism.
 But singling Israel out for blame for the complex difficulties in the Middle East can be an aspect of anti-Semitism and can play an unnecessarily divisive role in liberation movements globally.
 It is important to have climate activists understand how anti-Semitism operates so it cannot be used to derail the climate justice movement.